 - Apple fennel: Slice one apple into thin slices.
 Leave the skin on the apple as it helps with the texture.
 Spread the apple slices over the bread, then sprinkle on 2 tsp of fennel seed and 1/4 cup of grated cheddar cheese.
 Extra old cheddar is delicious.

 - Tomato and goat cheese: Add slices of fresh tomato topped with a bit of black pepper and crumbled fresh goat cheese.

-- Caramelized onion: Thinly slice two onions and caramelize them before spreading over the focaccia.
+- Caramelized onion: Thinly slice two onions and caramelize them before spreading them over the focaccia.

 - Pesto: Drop spoonfuls of pesto over the focaccia, about 1 tsp in each drop.

 - Alla salvia: For this traditional recipe, finely dice 3 Tbsp of fresh sage and sprinkle over the focaccia.